build-on-aws/content/posts/building-agent-aws/index.md

     pass
 ```

-This class needs the following attributes:
+This class necessitates the following attributes:

-1. name: This is the name of the tool.
+1. **name**: This is the name of the tool.
-2. description: This will be used to populate the prompt of the agent.
+2. **description**: This will be used to populate the prompt of the agent.
-3. inputs and outputs: These help the interpreter make educated choices about types.
-They are both a list of expected values, which can be text, image, or audio.
+3. **inputs and outputs**: These aid the interpreter in making informed decisions regarding data types.
+They both consist of a list of possible values which could be text, image, or audio.
+    * 'text': This type would be used when the input or output is a string of words, like a question to the tool or an answer from it.
+    * 'image': This would be chosen if the input or output is a picture or diagram.
+For example, if the user wanted to analyze an architectural diagram or if the tool needed to output a diagram to illustrate its answer.
+    * 'audio': This type would be selected when the input or output is a sound or speech, which might be useful for voice-based interaction scenarios.
-4. A call method: This contains the inference code.
+4. **A call method**: This contains the inference code.

-So, our class now looks like this:
+So, with these attributes, our class will look like this:

 ```python
 from transformers import Tool